Jeff Blosser, AIA - Director of Architecture

 Q: What are some projects you are currently working on?

-A: · South Main Phase I and II, Pella Market, EveryStep’s Kavanagh House Renovation, Char Residence, Central Iowa Shelter Services, Assisting DEV Partners on developments.
+A: · South Main Phase I and II, Main Street Markt in Pella, EveryStep’s Kavanagh House Renovation, Char Residence, Central Iowa Shelter Services, Assisting DEV Partners on developments.

 Q: What is the one thing you are most proud of since joining SHYFT?